 We are looking for Masters Students!

-We are currently looking for Master’s students in the field of bioinformatics for the following topics
+We are currently looking for Master’s students in the field of Bioinformatics for the topic of

 Information extraction from German Radiology Report

 Large, labeled datasets have driven deep learning methods to achieve expert-level performance on a variety of medical imaging tasks.
 There are some English radiology report datasets that have been labeled automatically to detect in presence of 14 observations by capturing uncertainties inherent in radiograph interpretation.
 We would like to investigate different approaches such as the information extraction paradigm to label radiology reports in another language such as German.
 We plan to explore the possibility of incorporating domain knowledge such as http://radlex.org/ and evaluate the effectiveness of it in the proposed framework.
 Since a radiology report comes with radiology images, we also would like to investigate the multi-modal approaches in our study.